crate/cratedb-guide/docs/integrate/locust/tutorial.md

 ```

-Note that the weight (of query01 and query04) is five compared to the rest, which has a weight of 1, which means that the likelihood that two queries will execute is five times higher than the others.
-This shows how you can influence the weight of the different queries.
+Queries 01 and 04 have weight 5; Locust schedules them ~5× as often as the others (weight 1).
+Use weights to shape your query mix.

 Let’s run this load test and see what happens.

-I started the run with 100 users.
+The following run was started with 100 users.

 ![statistics-100users|690x206](https://us1.discourse-cdn.com/flex020/uploads/crate/original/2X/a/aa31288ac528c7eaf3dec7657cc73bbac0bbf7b7.png)